chukiagosoftware/software-engineer-blog/content/linux_bash.md

     tcpdump -r

-# ssh and scp
+## 5. ssh and scp

     scp -o 'ProxyJump user@bastion' -i key user@host:/path/to/remote/file /local/path/file

-# Awk and sed and cut
+## 6. Awk and sed and cut

-Learn them.
+Learn them better.
+Don't trust some fool on the internet.

 Please post your findings so I can copy paste.

-# While and For Loops
+## 7. While and For Loops

 These are also useful.
-More coming soon!
+No, really

+    for i in More content coming soon; do if [ $RANDOM -le 10000 ] ; then echo '$i groovy!'
+      else
+        echo "$i questionable"
+    done

 :pause_button: